 - Mitigating risks associated with technology: As technology evolves, so do the risks associated with email communication.
 HIPAA compliant practices adapt to emerging threats, helping healthcare organizations stay ahead of cybersecurity challenges and mitigate the risks posed by evolving technologies.

-- Improved patient care coordination: Secure email communication is essential for effective care coordination among different healthcare providers and entities.
-HIPAA compliant email practices contribute to seamless and secure patient care coordination.
+- Improved patient care coordination: By ensuring the confidentiality and integrity of PHI, HIPAA compliant email practices contribute to seamless and secure patient care coordination.

 Related: Understanding and implementing HIPAA rules